WHAT IS

 What makes someone Ethically Intelligent?

 There is not one definitive list of qualities that when combined will make us a "perfectly ethical" human being.
 However, there are many that, when incorporating radically honest self-reflection and assessment regularly, can help guide us into making more ethically intelligent choices and taking more ethically intelligent actions as we grow in intentionally conscious awareness.
-And just like Emotional and Social Intelligence and Mindful Awareness, our level Ethical Intelligence is not fixed; we have the ability to refine our character as we travel through Life - which is reflected through the choices we make.
+And just like Emotional and Social Intelligence and Social Mindfulness, our level Ethical Intelligence is not fixed; we have the ability to refine our character as we travel through Life - which is reflected through the choices we make.

-First things first: Who we are frames how we think, choose, act and behave in any context/situation.
+First things first: Who we are frames how we think, choose, act, and behave in any context/situation.

 Our character shapes all four, which in turn impacts how we respond to life stressors and how resilient we are when